MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/pos-application-user-language-settings.md

 ---
 title: Point of sale (POS) application and user language settings
-description: This article describes how to change language settings in Modern POS (MPOS) and Cloud POS.
+description: This article describes how to change language settings in the Store Commerce app and Store Commerce for web.
 author: josaw1
 ms.date: 02/03/2023
 ms.topic: article